Prolonged repolarisation shows up on an ECG as a lengthened QT interval, which is part of the heartbeat cycle.

 What treatments are available for LQTS?

-Nearly all people with inherited LQTS are treated with medicines.
-Depending on your symptoms and your risk of having a life-threatening arrhythmia, you may also need to have a pacemaker or ICD fitted or have surgery to control the flow of chemicals into the heart.
+You’re likely to be given medication and, if you’re at risk of a life-threatening arrhythmia, you may also need a pacemaker or ICD fitted or have surgery to disrupt the nerves that release adrenaline and other natural chemicals into your heart.

-If you have a potassium channel LQTS, your doctor may also prescribe potassium supplements or suggest you increase your uptake of potassium-rich foods.
+If you have a potassium channel LQTS, your doctor may also prescribe potassium supplements or suggest you increase your uptake of potassium-rich foods like bananas, vegetables and pulses.

 Can I live a normal life with LQTS?

-If you have further questions about inherited heart conditions, our Genetic Information Service can help you.
-Call 0300 456 8383.
-Lines are open from 9am to 5pm Monday to Friday (charged at a rate similar to 01 or 02 calls).
+If you have further questions about inherited heart conditions, call our Genetic Information Service on 0300 456 8383.
+Lines are open from 9am to 5pm, Monday to Friday (charged at a rate similar to 01 or 02 calls).

-This booklet explains what an inherited heart rhythm disturbance means.
-It covers screening, testing and implications for the family and future generations.
+This booklet explains what an inherited abnormal heart rhythm is, genetic screening, testing and implications for your family and future generations.

 Our scientists are helping to beat heartbreak